oliwerin/gulp-aemsync/README.md

 # Gulp AEM Sync
 ### Description
-A simple wrapper for AEMSync
+A simple [aemsync](https://github.com/gavoja/aemsync) plugin wrapper for Gulp.
+It will automatically upload piped files to CRX.

 ### Installation
 ```